 f.
 If the board, after the formal interview is concluded, determines the acts of misconduct or violations warrant an emergency summary suspension, the board shall make an order for an expedited hearing, pursuant to subsections (H)(9)(d)(1) and (H)(12)(d).

-Section 7-201.31: Formal Discipline
+Section 7-201.30: Discipline

 9A.
 Formal Disciplinary Proceedings Initiation.